-The following information shall be used during the preparation of critical area reports and mitigation plans by qualified experts.
-(Ord.
-3082 § 2, 2009; Ord.
-2821 § 2, 2002).
+The following information shall be used during the preparation of critical areas reports and mitigation plans by qualified experts.

-17.12.010 Critical Area Reports
+17.12.010 Critical Areas Reports

-- A. The applicant shall be required to submit reports as appropriate for the applicable critical areas found in the critical area determination.
+- A. The applicant shall be required to submit reports as appropriate for the applicable critical areas found in the critical areas determination.
 The report shall be prepared in accordance with the minimum requirements listed below and within the additional requirements listed for each applicable critical area found in this chapter.
-Critical area reports for two or more types of critical areas shall meet the report requirements for each relevant type of critical area. - B. The critical area report and site map shall include: - 1.
+Critical areas reports for two or more types of critical areas shall meet the report requirements for each relevant type of critical area. - B. The critical areas report and site map shall include: - 1.
 North arrow; - 2.
-Property line dimensions; - Location and dimensions of all existing and proposed development or alterations, including public and private roads, sewer and water lines, wells, utilities, easements, water sources, lakes and springs, drainage facilities, on-site sewage disposal and drain field areas, within the property boundary - 4.
-Location information of property (legal description, parcel number, physical address);
+Property line dimensions; - 3.
+Location and dimensions of all existing and proposed development or alterations, including public and private roads, sewer and water lines, wells, utilities, easements, water sources, lakes and springs, drainage facilities, on-site sewage disposal, and drain field areas, within the property boundary - 4.
+Location information of property (legal description, parcel number, physical address); - 5.
+The names and contact information of the applicant and the persons preparing the report and conducting any field investigation; - 6.
+The date of any field investigation;

-- 5. The names and contact information of the applicant and the persons preparing the report and conducting any field investigation; - 6.
-The date of any field investigation; - 7.
-As assessment of the probable impacts to critical areas resulting from the development of the site and the proposed development; and - 8.
+- 7. As assessment of the probable impacts to critical areas resulting from the development of the site and the proposed development; and - 8.
 A discussion of the development standards applicable to the critical areas and proposed activity.